atomisthq/docs/docs/automations/events.md

 }
 ```

-There are a lot of interesting events and convenient relationships between them.
-[LINK to a catalog of event types somewhere, maybe the lifecycle schema if nothing else?]
+There are a lot of [interesting events and convenient relationships between them](https://github.com/atomist/lifecycle-automation/blob/master/src/typings/types.d.ts#L244).
 Exploring your builds, releases, Slack channels, comments and more using GraphQL may give you additional ideas for event handlers to build.
 For now, let's use this query to write our event handler.

 ## Event handler structure